 Being a small town, Kelseyville does not have a public transit system used by locals to get to and from work.

-The per capita income in Kelseyville in 2010 was $17,378, which is low income relative to California and the nation.
-This equates to an annual income of $69,512 for a family of four.
+The per capita income in Kelseyville in 2010 was $17,032, which is low income relative to California and the nation.
+This equates to an annual income of $68,128 for a family of four.
 However, Kelseyville contains both very wealthy and poor people as well.
-Kelseyville also has one of the higher rates of people living in poverty in the nation, with 33.02% of its population below the federal poverty line.

 Kelseyville is an extremely ethnically-diverse town.
 The people who call Kelseyville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Kelseyville residents report their race to be White, followed by Native American.
+The greatest number of Kelseyville residents report their race to be White, followed by Asian.
 Kelseyville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 35.18% of the town’s residents.
+People of Hispanic or Latino origin account for 36.32% of the town’s residents.
 Important ancestries of people in Kelseyville include German, English, Italian, and Scottish.

 The most common language spoken in Kelseyville is English.
 Other important languages spoken here include Spanish and Gujarathi.